Six of One selling bootleg DVD for profit.

 "Ebay is also the best place to find other rare PRISONER memorabilia - sooner or later, whatever you're looking for turns up.
 HOWEVER, BE AWARE THAT NOT ALL ITEMS ARE NECESSARILY LEGAL.
 It's OK to sell single items from private and paid-for personal collections, quite another to have copyrighted photos reproduced without a licence and offered for sale.
 Don't line the pockets of the pirates."

-Some hypocrisy there, we think!
+Some hypocrisy there?

 Click HERE to return to the main page, where details of many other dirty deeds can be found.